matfin/mattfinucane.com/mattfinucane/content/frameworks/django.md

 Django is an MVC web framework written in Python.

 ### What is it like?
-For the most part, working with Django was easy and intuitive.
-I like the basic structure it enforces and it is quite flexible to work with.
+For the most part, working with Django was easy and intuitive, providing a basic and flexible structure to work with even if it is slightly opinionated.

 ### Projects
 {{% categorised_projects taxonomy="frameworks" term="Django" %}}